Attendance, Punctuality, Absences and Authorised Absences

 - Students are not permitted to bring food from hot food outlets into College.

-Click here for more information on Free Meals in FE
+More information on Free Meals in FE

 The College has been allocated funds to support financially disadvantaged students stay in education.
-The money can be used to help with additional travel
+The money can be used to help with additional travel costs, or pay for books, equipment or childcare.
+Eligibility will depend on personal or family income.

 Social Security Benefits

 If you are getting benefits when you start your course you may be able to continue to get the benefit while on your course.
-This will depend on your personal circumstances and the type
+This will depend on your personal circumstances and the type of course you want to enrol on.
+You may want to speak to a Student Advisor and your Benefits Office before enrolling at College, to check how your studies will affect your eligibility for benefits.

 Please note: You MUST inform the benefits agency of any discretionary Learner Support fund or Bursary payments you receive while at College.